Norwegian Army: Creation of the Norwegian Army

 After the Kalmar War broke out in 1611, the Danish-Norwegian king, Christian IV tried to revive the leidang, with dire results.
 As the Norwegian peasantry had not been armed or trained in the use of arms for nearly three centuries, they were not able to fight.
-Soldiers deserted or were captured.
-The soldiers had to participate in military drills, while providing supplementary labor to the local community when not in active service.
+The soldiers deserted or were captured.
+The soldiers had to participate in military drills while providing supplementary labor to the local community when not in active service.
 Although the army still did not represent the whole nation, as city residents were exempt from military duty, 1628 is generally regarded by historians as the year when the modern Norwegian army was born.

 As a result of the Torstenson war (Torstenssonfejden, Hannibalfeiden, Torstensonska kriget) lasting from 1643 to 1645, Danish–Norwegian territories were to be ceded to Sweden.
 This led Christian IV to invite German mercenaries to coach and command the Danish–Norwegian armed forces: a decision echoing down the centuries in traces of German vocabulary used by the Norwegian military to this day.

 In the early 18th century the Swedes invaded Norway again, and this time the Norwegian army held its own, setting the stage for nearly a century of peace – the longest yet in early modern and modern Norwegian history – during which time a distinct Norwegian identity began to evolve.
-German ceased to be the official language of command in the army in 1772, in favour of "Dano-Norwegian".
+German ceased to be the official language of command in the army in 1772, in favor of "Dano-Norwegian".

 Revolutionary and Napoleonic Wars

 During the French Revolutionary Wars, Denmark–Norway tried to remain neutral.
 But the British attack on Copenhagen 1801 forced the kingdom to leave the Second League of Armed Neutrality.
 The British bombardment of the Danish capital in 1807 pushed King Frederik IV to align with French Emperor Napoleon I. Hostilities reached north into Scandinavia and by 1807, Denmark-Norway was at war with Great Britain.
-Denmark–Norway's alliance with France and Sweden's alliance with the Great Britain led to war with Sweden 1808.
-Sweden made a bid to acquire Norway by way of invasion while Denmark-Norway made ill-fated attempts to reconquer territories lost to Sweden in the 17th century.
+Denmark–Norway's alliance with France and Sweden's partnership with Great Britain led to war with Sweden in 1808.
+Sweden bid to acquire Norway through invasion while Denmark-Norway made ill-fated attempts to reconquer territories lost to Sweden in the 17th century.
 As the Napoleonic era drew to a close, the anti-French victorious allies decided to sever Norway from Denmark and unite and award Norway to neighboring Sweden in 1814 at the Congress of Vienna.

 The Royal Decree of 3 July 1817 decided that the Army should, among other things, consist of five infantry brigades.
-There were 1st Akershus, 2nd Akershus, 3rd Trondhjem, 4th Bergen and 5th Kristiansand infantry brigades.
+There were 1st Akershus, 2nd Akershus, 3rd Trondhjem, 4th Bergen, and 5th Kristiansand infantry brigades.
 The brigades had a section called the brigade command (5th Brig.kdo.), Which was responsible for the war organization and plans.